-On the other hand, if you decide the risk is low and you feel comfortable, it probably is overkill, and you will likely be more comfortable without it.
+On the other hand, if you decide the risk is low and you feel comfortable, having a full face helmet probably is an overkill, and you will likely be more comfortable without it.

-A full-face helmet is hot and uncomfortable at low speeds, but if you believe the risk of a face plant warrants the use of a full-face, then it is probably worth it.
+A full-face helmet is hot and uncomfortable at low speeds.
+But if you believe the risk of a face plant is high, then it is probably worth it.
 If you are jumping, sending it off drops, going fast, or tackling a tricky segment, a full-face is necessary.
+At a bike park, you may even look out of place without you downhill helmet.
 Basically, if you are outside your comfort zone, a full-face is necessary.

 I recall when I started out as a teenager, I didn’t wear a full face as I didn’t want to appear better than I was.
-I didn’t want to look like I was taking on double black trails at the park when I was only riding the intermediates!
+I didn’t want to look like I was taking on expert trails at the park when I was only riding the intermediate trails!
 This is very much the opposite of what I should have done.
-Wearing a full-face as a beginner, especially as I was beginning to take on trails above my skill level or tackling new features, would have given me more confidence in my safety!
+Wearing a full-face as a beginner, especially as I was beginning to take on trails above my skill level or tackling new features, would have given me far more confidence in my safety!

-Pretty much, if you are going to tackle a trail or obstacle you think might be a bit of a challenge, a full-face is a good option.
+Pretty much, if you are going to tackle a trail or obstacle you think might be a bit of a challenge, a full-face helmet is a good option.
 Don’t be afraid to wear a full-face on the easy trails.
-Everyone is at different levels of ability, and no one is going to call you out for being too safe.
+Everyone is at different levels of ability, and no one is going to call you out for being ‘too safe’.
 And if you think you look like a tool wearing a full-face, just remember that it still beats facial reconstruction surgery!

 It only takes one incident to pay the price of too little protection.